27 Best Things To Do in Budapest

 Fisherman's Bastion| ©TravelingOtter

-Trinity Square, at the base of Fisherman's Bastion, is an enchanting space featuring an equestrian statue of King St. Stephen and the Matthias Church, an architectural gem in its own right.
+Trinity Square, at the base of Fisherman's Bastion, is an enchanting space featuring an equestrian statue of King St. Stephen and the Matthias Church, an architectural jewel in its own right.
 You can get there on Budapest's hop on-hop off buses.

 Book your seat on the Budapest hop-on hop-off bus